 I visited this shop on weekday February 2019.

 And looked like it hasn’t been known by many tourists yet.
 I needed to wait for an hour but it’s shorter than Nakiryu.

 It’s located in Shinjuku area so it’s easy to access.

 Please try this!

 If you have time, it’s valuable experience to have a Michelin-starred Ramen in Japan.

 But if not, don’t worry.

-I think a Michelin-starred Ramen Restaurants are NOT standard Japanese ramen style.
+I think Michelin-starred Ramen Restaurants are NOT standard Japanese ramen style.

 It’s sophisticated.
-For example some of them are used truffle oil which are not popular in Ramen.
+For example some of them are used truffle oil which are not popular use for Ramen.